-Vitamins D2 and D3 are the two most important forms for human health.
+Vitamins D2 and D3 (learn the difference between vitamin D2 and D3) are the two most important forms for human health.
 Exposure to sunlight is the primary source of vitamin D for most people, as dietary sources are quite limited: primarily oily fish, egg yolk, fortified foods and a very small amount in some milk and red meat however this depends upon the season and is minimal.

 What happens if you’re deficient in vitamin D?